Part of Core Framework Modules

 • which feedback keeps the pattern alive

 The goal is not forcing better output.
-The goal is helping the system update safely enough for different behavior to become available.
+The goal is helping the system learn safely enough for different behavior to become available.

 Old rule